 We will be classified as a passive foreign investment company (a "PFIC") for any taxable year if either: (1) at least 75% of our gross income is "passive income" for purposes of the PFIC rules, or (2) at least 50% of the value of our assets, determined on the basis of a quarterly average, is attributable to assets that produce or are held for the production of passive income.
 Based on the anticipated market price of our Class A ordinary shares in the offering and the current and anticipated composition of our income, assets and operations, we do not expect to be treated as a PFIC for the current taxable year or in the foreseeable future.
 However, our status as a PFIC in any taxable year requires a factual determination that depends on, among other things, the composition of our income and assets and the market value of our Class A ordinary shares and assets from time to time, and thus can only be made annually after the close of each taxable year.
 Therefore, there can be no assurance that we will not be classified as a PFIC for the current taxable year or for any future taxable year.
-If we are treated as a PFIC for any taxable year during which a U.S. Holder (as defined in "Material Tax Considerations-Material U.S. Federal Income Tax Considerations for U.S. Holders") holds the Class A ordinary shares, the U.S. Holder may be subject to material adverse tax consequences upon a sale or other disposition of the Class A ordinary shares, or upon the receipt of distributions in respect of the Class A ordinary shares.
+If we are treated as a PFIC for any taxable year during which a U.S. Holder (as defined in "Material Tax Considerations-Material U.S. Federal Income Tax Considerations for U.S. Holders") holds the Class A ordinary shares, or upon the receipt of distributions in respect of the Class A ordinary shares.
 We cannot provide any assurances that we will assist investors in determining whether we or any of our non-U.S. subsidiaries are a PFIC for any taxable year.
 U.S. Holders should consult their tax advisors about the potential application of the PFIC rules to their investment in the Class A ordinary shares.
 For further discussion, see "Material Tax Considerations-Material U.S. Federal Income Tax Considerations for U.S. Holders."

-If a United States person is treated as owning at least 10% of the total combined voting power or the total value of all classes of our share capital, such holder may be subject to adverse U.S. federal income tax consequences.
+If a United States person is treated as owning at least 10% of the total combined voting power or the total value of all classes of our stock, such holder may be subject to adverse U.S. federal income tax consequences.